cellsemantics/SCellBOW/tutorial/SCellBOW_tutorial.md

 ```python
 adata_surv = sc.read("/path/to/directory/adata_survival.h5ad")
 ```
-Note that for phenotype algebra the bulk expression dataset has to be in `anndata` format and the column name of the `.obs` should be followed strictly as follows-
+Note that for phenotype algebra the bulk expression dataset has to be in the `AnnData` object format.
+Ensure that the column names in the .obs attribute follow the specific naming convention as below-

 |       |time     |status|
 | --    | --      | --|